Shimizu-Technology/shimizu-order-suite/README.md

 ## **Multi-tenant Architecture**

-Hafaloha uses a multi-tenant architecture where all restaurants share the same database, but data is isolated through application-level controls.
+Order Suite uses a multi-tenant architecture where all restaurants share the same database, but data is isolated through application-level controls.
 This provides efficient resource utilization while ensuring proper data separation.

 For comprehensive documentation on the multi-tenant architecture, see [Multi-tenant Architecture Documentation](docs/multi_tenant_architecture.md).